-We discuss our stock awards as of September 30, 2020 in Note 2.
+We discuss our stock awards as of March 31, 2021 in Note 2.
 Stock Plans to our condensed consolidated financial statements.

-During 2019, we did not repurchase any shares under a share repurchase program, and we do not presently intend to repurchase shares of our common stock in 2020.
+During 2020 and the first quarter of 2021, we did not repurchase any shares under a share repurchase program.

-Dividends paid in the first nine months of 2020 were \$5.5 billion.
+Dividends paid in the first quarter of 2021 were \$1.9 billion.
 During the third quarter of 2020, our Board of Directors approved a 2.6% increase in the quarterly dividend to \$1.20 per common share.
 As a result, the present annualized dividend rate is \$4.80 per common share.